meta-llama/llama-stack-apps/README.md

   - built-in: the model has built-in knowledge of tools like search or code interpreter
   - zero-shot: the model can learn to call tools using previously unseen, in-context tool definitions

-Additionally, we would like to shift safety evaluation from the model-level to the overall system level.
-This allows the underlying model to remain broadly steerable and adaptable to use cases which need varying levels of safety protection.
+Additionally, we would like to shift safety evaluation from the model level to the overall system level.
+This allows the underlying model to remain broadly steerable and adaptable to use cases that need varying levels of safety protection.

 One of the safety protections is provided by Llama Guard.
 By default, Llama Guard is used for both input and output filtering.
 However, the system can be configured to modify this default setting.
 For example, it is recommended to use Llama Guard for output filtering in situations where refusals to benign prompts are frequently observed, as long as safety requirements are met for your use case.